Investigating Generalization Behaviours of Generative Flow Networks: A Method for Disentangling Generalization Mechanisms of GFlowNets

 \subsection{Memorization Gaps in GFlowNets}

-We would like to probe our hypothesis on learning \emph{true} flows and their contribution to generalization in GFlowNets.
-Here, we take on the perspective of \citet{zhang2017understanding, zhang2021understanding} and consider generalization as the act of \emph{not memorizing}.
+We would like to probe our hypothesis on the contribution to generalization of learning flows in GFlowNets.
+We take the perspective of \citet{zhang2017understanding, zhang2021understanding} and consider generalization as the act of \emph{not memorizing}.
 In other words, we can assess whether a model is generalizing or not by measuring the gap (in \emph{training} performance) between training it on structured data and training on random unstructured data.
-We use this notion of \emph{memorization gap} to try and reason about learning structured flows and their implications on generalization.
+We use this notion of \emph{memorization gap} to examine how learning flows with or without structure impacts generalization.

-We devise an experiment inspired from \citet{zhang2017understanding, zhang2021understanding}, where we train supervised models by, similarly to the previous section, regressing to $R(s)$ and $P_F(s'|s)$, but with various degrees of ``de-''structuring.
+We devise an experiment inspired from \citet{zhang2017understanding, zhang2021understanding}, where we train supervised models by regressing to $R(s)$ and $P_F(s'|s)$ (using the framework described in the previous section), but with various degrees of ``de-''structuring.
 Consider simply learning to predict $R(s)$ with $R(s;\theta)$.
 If instead of regressing from $s$ to $R(s)$ we shuffle the reward labels of each state $s$, we end up with new $(s, \Tilde{R}(s))$ pairings.
 This induces independence between the data pairings, i.e. $s \ind \Tilde{R}(s)$.
-Intuitively, training a DNN with $s \ind \Tilde{R}(s)$ will force the DNN to memorize since we have removed any structured information that may exist in the problem.
-We compare the training curve gap between regressing to $R$ and $\Tilde{R}$.
+Intuitively, training a DNN with $s \ind \Tilde{R}(s)$ will force it to memorize, having removed structure in the mapping from $s$ to $R$.

 Now consider regressing to $P_F(s'|s)$; there are two ways to destructure this function.
-Recall that $P_F(s'|s)\propto F(s')$, and that $F(s)$ is a function of the \emph{reward} of all its descendants as well as of the \emph{transition structure} of the state space (the ways to get to those descendants).
+Recall that $F(s)$ (and so implicitly $P_F(s’|s)$) is a function of the \emph{reward} of all its descendants as well as of the \emph{transition structure} of the state space (the ways to get to those descendants).
 Let $\gD(s)$ be the set of descendants of $s$.
 By shuffling $R$ into $\Tilde{R}$, we thus remove the dependence between $s$ and $\Tilde{R}(s_d) \forall s_d\in\gD(s)$, but keep the dependence between $s$ and \emph{how to get to} $\gD(s)$.
 The second way to de-structure $P_F$ is to simply regress to random logits, which we will denote $P_F^\mathrm{random}$.